Can I try shooting without joining the Club?

 BOOKINGS ARE ESSENTIAL YOU WILL NOT BE ALLOWED TO SHOOT BY JUST TURNING UP AT THE RANGE

-Currently the fee for this is $100 (refunded if you subsequently join the club) you must wear covered in footwear and supplied P.P.E (Personal Protective Equipment) ear and eye protection and a hi-viz vest.
+Currently the fee for this is $100 ($50 will be put toward your joining fee if you subsequently join the club) you must wear covered in footwear and supplied P.P.E (Personal Protective Equipment) ear and eye protection and a hi-viz vest.

 The shooting experience will last approximately an hour and include: